 Catherine Robert worked for Brown County, Kansas, as a supervisor of felony offenders.
 Her job included 18 “essential functions” as listed in her written job description, which included performing drug screenings, ensuring compliance with court orders, testifying in court, and “field work,” which consisted of visiting the homes of individuals who had been released from prison to assist them in their reentry into society.
 As a result, the work involved potentially dangerous situations.

-Robert experienced severe pain in her back and hips, which later was diagnosed as sacroiliac joint dysfunction.
+Robert experienced severe pain in between her back and hips, which later was diagnosed as sacroiliac joint dysfunction.
 Walking became impossible, and she needed crutches and a wheelchair to ambulate.
 Robert then required a lengthy leave of absence before returning.
 Robert resumed her job functions several months later, but soon thereafter, her symptoms returned.
 She performed partial duties for some time, and the other officers picked up some of her remaining duties.
 Ultimately, she required surgery and another extensive leave of absence.

 Roberts’ FMLA leave expired on July 5.
 (It appears the County also provided additional leave that, in total, amounted to about six months of leave.)
 On July 17, her doctor told her that she “might be able to walk with a cane in two to three weeks, and unassisted two weeks after that.”
 Although it is unclear what medical information actually made it to the employer, the County terminated Robert’s employment because she “was unable to return to work at full capacity after her leave ended.”
 Robert later sued, alleging ADA discrimination (failure to provide a reasonable accommodation) and FMLA retaliation.